andrea5972/COMP-805/projectLogs/readme.txt

-“Project Logs for Django Labs: Learning Markdown”
+# Project Logs for Django Labs